 For investors in American Funds that distribute tax-exempt income:

-Except for American Funds Tax Aware Conservative Growth and Income PortfolioSM* and American Funds Tax-Exempt Preservation PortfolioSM, all the income dividends on your year-end statement represent federally tax-exempt income dividends.
-58.64% of the dividends you received from American Funds Tax Aware Conservative Growth and Income Portfolio and 92.94% of the dividends you received from American Funds Tax-Exempt Preservation Portfolio (as reported under "Year-to-date: Dividends" and "Short-term capital gains" in the Activity Detail section of your year-end statement) were exempt-interest dividends in 2019.
+Except for American Funds Tax Aware Conservative Growth and Income PortfolioSM and American Funds Tax-Exempt Preservation PortfolioSM, all the income dividends on your year-end statement represent federally tax-exempt income dividends.
+For American Funds Tax Aware Conservative Growth and Income Portfolio, 51.67%, 52.44%, 56.80% and 47.40% of the dividends you received in March, June, September and December 2021, respectively, were exempt-interest dividends in 2021.
+For American Funds Tax-Exempt Preservation Portfolio, 100% of the dividends you received in January to November 2021, and 33.27% of the dividend you received in December in 2021, were exempt-interest dividends in 2021.
+To calculate the dividends you received, you can add together the income dividend, foreign tax paid, and short-term capital gain transactions as reported under the "Year-to-date transaction history" section of your year-end statement.

-You can view or print year-end account statements online, or order duplicate statements by calling (800) 325-3590.
+You can view or print year-end account statements online.
 You’ll need your company’s account number and password.

 Each corporate investor’s tax situation is unique.
 We strongly urge you to consult a tax advisor, the Internal Revenue Service or your state tax authority to determine how specific tax laws apply to your organization.
 Contact your financial professional or call us for further assistance.